u-p/R-ACT-R/README.md

 . some changes were made to the 'functions.R' file, mainly about printing the output in sensible ways

-. no "functional" changes though which means all earlier models should generate the same predictions
+. no functional changes though which means all earlier models should generate the same predictions